KxSystems/docs/docs/interfaces/j-client-for-q.md

 ---
-title: J client for kdb+
+title: J client for kdb+ – Interfaces – kdb+ and q documentation
 description: JQ is a socket interface to kdb+ from J, for example to provide a GUI for a kdb+ server.
 keywords: api, interface, j, kdb+, library, q
 ---